keio

 • 2014: "EU's Traffic Situation: Creating Environmentally Friendly Towns" (June 9-28, 2014)

-• 2013: "The EU and World Heritage Sites" Exhibition (May 7-25, 2013)
+• 2013: "The EU and World Heritage Sites" (May 7-25, 2013)

-• 2012: "Now I Want to Know--The EU and the Euro" Exhibition (May 7-19, 2012)
+• 2012: "Now I Want to Know--The EU and the Euro" (May 7-19, 2012)

-• 2011: "The EU and Royal Families" Exhibition (May 6-31, 2011)
+• 2011: "The EU and Royal Families" (May 6-31, 2011)

-• 2010: "Portugal and Japan--On the Commencement of the Lisbon Treaty and the 150th Anniversary of the Treaty of Amity and Commerce between Portugal and Japan" Exhibition (May 7-28, 2010)
+• 2010: "Portugal and Japan--On the Commencement of the Lisbon Treaty and the 150th Anniversary of the Treaty of Amity and Commerce between Portugal and Japan" (May 7-28, 2010)

 • 2009: "10th Anniversary of the Introduction of the Euro--From the Franc, Marc, Lira, and Peseta to the Euro" Exhibition (April 8-May 11, 2009)

-• 2008: "Celebrities from EU Member States That Have Visited Keio University" Exhibition (May 8-15, 2008)
+• 2008: "Celebrities from EU Member States That Have Visited Keio University" (May 8-15, 2008)

 • 2007: "Let's Use the EUi (European Info)" Exhibition (May 9-25, 2007) Public lecture "EU at Fifty: Looking Backward and Looking Forward"Lecturer: Mr. Fabrice Vareille, Director of Politics and Economics Department, Delegation of the European Union to Japan (May 25)

-• 2006: "German Special--Kennen Sie Deutschland?--Let's Enjoy German Culture" Exhibition (May 9-23, 2006)
+• 2006: "German Special--Kennen Sie Deutschland?--Let's Enjoy German Culture" (May 9-23, 2006)

-German Film Screenings (May 9-12, 16-19, 23-26, 2006)
+German Film viewings (May 9-12, 16-19, 23-26, 2006)

-• 2005: "The Europe visited by Yukichi Fukuzawa and the First Japanese Embassy to Europe" Exhibition (May 9-23, 2005)
+• 2005: "The Europe visited by Yukichi Fukuzawa and the First Japanese Embassy to Europe" (May 9-23, 2005)

-• 2004: "Olympics Held at EU Member States" Exhibition (May 8-24, 2004)
+• 2004: "Olympics Held at EU Member States" (May 8-24, 2004)

-• 2003: "EU Expansion: New Member States and Candidate Member States" Exhibition (May 6-17, 2003)
+• 2003: "EU Expansion: New Member States and Candidate Member States" (May 6-17, 2003)

-• 2002: "The Euro" Exhibition (May 20-25, 2002)
+• 2002: "The Euro" (May 20-25, 2002)

 • 2001: "Event" (May 7-18, 2001)